USCDTG/tLOH/README.md

 Assessment of evidence for loss of heterozygosity in spatial transcriptomics pre-processed data using Bayes factor calculations.

 ## About
+Loss of heterozygosity (LOH) refers to a genomic event where a chromosomal region on one allele is lost.
+Evidence for this event can be calculated by examining allele frequency (AF), or the ratio of alleles, at known heterozygous positions.
+AF at a known heterozygous (single nucleotide polymorphism) SNP should be around 0.50, where half of the sequencing reads at that position align to the reference allele and half to the alternative.
+As AF approaches 0 or 1, this represents an uneven distribution of counts to either reference or alternative.
+Bayesian statistics can be used to assess the ratio of likelihood of a heterozygous or LOH event at each SNP.

-The functions included in this package allow for calculation of a Bayes factor using allele fraction data at each single nucleotide polymorphic site that is provided.
+The functions included in this package allow for calculation of a Bayes factor at each SNP provided.
 Visium spatial data must be pre-processed using the instructions at https://github.com/USCDTG/spatialAlleleCountPipeline to obtain an individual sample directory of per-cluster .csv's that will be the input for tLOH.
-The output of this R package is a sample .csv with Bayes factor calculations for all clusters at all sites.
-The naming convention is 'sample\_tLOH_output.csv'.There is a separate plotting function, plotSpatialLOH(), in the package to visualize allele fraction and Bayes factors per chromosome.
+Output from this R package includes a dataframe with Bayes factor calculations for all clusters at all sites.
+There is a separate plotting function in the package to visualize allele fraction and aggregated Bayes factors per chromosome.

 ![alt text](https://github.com/USCDTG/tLOH/blob/main/inst/extdata/bayesFactor.png)